THE FUTURE OF FOOD

 KEY TAKEAWAYS FROM "THE FUTURE OF FOOD"

-- CSA stands for Community Supported Agriculture – a system that enables farmers to plan their crops efficiently because their CSA members commit to purchasing a weekly box each season.
+- Community Supported Agriculture is a system that enables farmers to plan their crops efficiently because their members commit to purchasing a weekly box each season.

 - The customer knows they’ll receive a box of freshly harvested nutritionally grown food each week, while the farmer knows in advance what seeds to sow, and there’s no issue of food waste.

-- This system differs to that of the industrial supermarket system, where the focus is on uniform, blemish-free produce with a long shelf-life, requiring farmers to use chemical inputs to grow crops faster in an unnaturally pest-free environment and to discard imperfect produce, creating a system overloaded with toxic waste and extreme food waste.
+- The industrial supermarket system requires farmers to use chemical inputs to grow crops faster and to discard imperfect produce, creating a system overloaded with toxic waste and extreme food waste.

 - A mixed system between plants and animals is important to create an optimal situation where bought-in fertilisers and other inputs are not required.